Cracks Deepening In NFL OL Play

 “People come into the league at different stages,” Howell said.
 “Some guys come into the league ready.
 Some guys don’t.
 Coaches have to have a good sense of that.
 Another thing that matters is who’s around you.
 It’s easier for a young guy to play when he’s on a good football team.
 Live reps are the best, but you don’t want to ruin a player’s confidence, so you’ve got to be smart about it.
 You have to have a plan.”

 Young was recently benched just a year after being the top overall pick.
-How much that has to do with line play is up for debate.
+How much of that has to do with line play is up for debate.
 What cannot be debated is that a player like C.J.
-Stroud landed in a much better situation with a better line and skill players around him.
+Stroud, taken in the same draft, landed in a much better situation with a better line and skill players around him.
 That can only help a young signal caller.

-The deterioration of line play also impacts signal callers.
+The deterioration of line play also impacts offensive coordinators.
 Their willingness to call deeper-developing pass plays is reduced when the line cannot protect.
-Mays talked about the challenges these spotty lines represent for offensive coordinators.
+Mays talked about the challenges these spotty lines represent for play callers.

 “It’s difficult to account for your guys just losing that consistently,” Mays said.
 “You don’t want to call plays like that where you’re thinking, ‘If my right guard gets beat right here one-on-one, this play is going to get blown up.'”